-The National Academy of Engineering (NAE) Grand Challenges are inspired by 14 broad problems facing society in sustainability, health, security, and knowledge.
+The Grand Challenges Scholar Program is inspired by 14 broad problems facing society in sustainability, health, security, and knowledge.
 Solutions to these problems will require interdisciplinary teams and years of sustained effort.

 Hajim School Grand Challenges Scholars design a personalized program that explores a selected Grand Challenge through five program areas: